th4t-gi/FPS-CJ/README.md

 ## FAQ
    #### Where's all the Training Data?
-   Well, FPSPI says that no one can post the Future scene of any packet until 4 years after the fuzzy was used... so let me know when it's 2023, the training data could be open source then.
-If you want to help, and you need the training data, the best I can do is show you the format that I use.
+   Well, FPSPI says that no one can post the Future scene of any packet online until 4 years after the packet was used... so let me know when it's 2023, the training data from 2018 will be open source then.
+If you want to help, and you need the training data, the best I can do is show you the JSON format that I use.
 It is located under the [template packet](https://github.com/th4t-gi/FPS-CJ/tree/master/template%20packet) directory.

 ## Acknowledgements
 Thank you to FPSPI for inspiration and training data for this prodject.
 Not to mention its the reason I get up on friday mornings.